PlatinaAce/IoT25-HW03/README.md

 ![Photo](Assignment3.png)

-Photo or video of the ESP32 blinking LED
+Photo or video of the ESP32

 ![Video](Assignment3.GIF)